AtlanticR/bio.substrate/README.md

 # bio.substrate

-Package to help develop and/or use ecomod tools in order to interact with substrate size data ...
+Package to help develop and/or use bio tools in order to interact with substrate size data ...

 Installation: